 Why do automated machines fail?
-Deterioration caused by not maintaining basic standards and lack of operative training, stress as a result of poor design at the outset, and weaknesses, such as poor quality parts, tend to be the main factors say three automation experts.
+According to three automation experts, the main factors tend to be: deterioration caused by not maintaining basic standards and lack of operative training; stress as a result of poor design at the outset; and weaknesses such as poor quality parts.
+Read on to learn more.

 Over the last decade, food produce environments and packhouses have realised the productivity benefits that can be gained by being less reactive to maintenance tasks and adopting a proactive approach to asset care.
 Omron's Dan Rossek says: "From an end-user's perspective, a key driver behind this change has been the growing acceptance of OEE as a measure for a company's productivity."

 Brillopak's David Jahn agrees, saying: "Machine technology is just one aspect of automation.
 In a marginal business like fresh produce packing, if a production line stops or slows down to accommodate a hold-up further up the line, that eats into productivity and therefore profits.
 The whole process, from weighing and flow-wrapping produce to loading it into a case for palletising, must run seamlessly in order to optimise OEE.
 Operatives need to feel confident and familiar with equipment.
 Chaotic layouts, factory clutter and workforce hostility towards automation are probably the most common reasons that production gets disrupted."

 For Geoff Hann, greater productivity and machine availability starts with getting the entire workforce, from machine operatives to managers, engaged with 5S.
 Originating from Toyota in Japan the late 1950s, the Kaizen-inspired 5S pillars creates a sense of ownership and empowerment among the workforce while introducing better housekeeping standards, says Geoff.
 "Being orderly, clean and standardised in your approach to automated machinery care is the foundation of a good asset care and maintenance programme."